Visited: June 1999

 Beautiful views and friendly Ifugaji in Batad

-After half an hour drive by jeepney and a two hour walk from Ananei, I arrived to the small village of Batad.
-Rice terraces, beautiful views, friendly Ifugaji locals and peace are the same as 2,000 years ago.
-The nearest road is a two-hour walk up steeply carved stairs, electricity is still years away, candles offer the only light at night.
+After a half-hour jeepney ride and a two-hour walk from Ananei, I reached the small village of Batad.
+The rice terraces, stunning views, friendly Ifugao locals, and deep sense of peace feel unchanged from 2,000 years ago.
+The nearest road is still a two-hour climb up steep stone steps, electricity hasn’t reached the village yet.

 The Ifugai people were famous as hunters of human heads in the past, but today they are hosting foreign visitors, bringing much-needed money to the valley.